serebrov/serebrov.github.io-hugo/content/posts/2025-12-12-voyager-keyboard-unibody-mount/index.md

 ![voyager unibody mount 5](voyager_unibody_mount_5.jpg)
 ![voyager unibody mount 6](voyager_unibody_mount_6.jpg)

-If you wonder about the white dongle, it is [Handheld Scientific BT-600](http://handheldsci.com/kb), a adapter that turns wired keyboard into bluetooth keyboard (besides the dongle, you also need a powerbank to power the setup).
+If you wonder about the white dongle, it is [Handheld Scientific BT-600](http://handheldsci.com/kb), an adapter that turns wired keyboard into bluetooth keyboard (besides the dongle, you also need a powerbank to power the setup).